aburkov/Iskra/wiki/index.md

 ## Usage

-Add your Markdown files to the GitHub repository and they'll be available via the wiki.
+Upload a static `index.html` to a public directory on your server (any directory under `public_html`), add your Markdown files to a GitHub repository and they'll become available on your server.
 The integrated search engine builds an index on your browser at first use and updates it incrementally when new articles are added.

-Happy wiki-ing with Iskra!
+Happy wikying with Iskra!